Installation

 selector you can pass a CSS selector or XPath.
 If you’d rather describe the element in plain English, use value and Spidra will locate it with AI.

-Controlling how long run() waits
+Controlling how long scrape() waits

 Batch scraping